 Service Area Adult Social Care - Extra Care Housing Budget Ref.
 EIA 10 Head of Service Denise D'Souza Briefly and simply explain what budget changes are proposed.
-Budget Proposal Adult Social Care and Housing will jointly commission services to deliver extra care capacity to meet identified need in the city.
-This will include Identifying and promoting cost effective alternatives including the use of good quality sheltered housing, the development of extra care housing, Shared Lives and other accommodation types.
-Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Extra care housing allows vulnerable adults to live healthy independent lives and achieves individuals also achieves better value for money through increasing prevention services and reducing overa costs, including a reduction in the number of the number of people placed in residential care.
-The further roll out of Extra Care options are seen to offer significant opportunities including: The ability to free up family housing Housing that can be built at a higher density using relatively small urban sites Schemes that are heavily advocated by their users The ability for some people to retain their housing equity Impacts identified on the following 'protected characteristics': age.
+Budget Proposal Adult Social Care and Housing will jointly commission services to deliver extra care need in the city.
+This will include Identifying and promoting cost effective alternative quality sheltered housing, the development of extra care housing, Shared Lives an es including the use of good Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Extra care housing allows vulnerable adults to live healthy independent lives and a also achieves better value for money through increasing prevention services and costs, including a reduction in the number of the number of people placed in reside The further roll out of Extra Care options are seen to offer significant opportunities.
+The ability to free up family housing reducing overall intervention ential care s including: Housing that can be built at a higher density using relatively small urban sites Schemes that are heavily advocated by their users The ability for some people to retain their housing equity Impacts identified on the following 'protected characteristics': age.
 What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive Key actions to reduce negative impacts The commissioning of alternative forms of accommodation will involve consultation.
-The eligibility criteria for adult social care services has not changed: those people visitives will continue to receive them.
+The eligibility criteria for adult social care services has not changed: those people viservices will continue to receive them.
 Adult Social Care will continue to meet assessed way possible.
 The development of any alternative housing project will ensure that the assessed, and met as appropriate. who are assessed as needing essed need in the most efficient